• TUE WED THU 10-1 & 2-7 ● FR1 10-6 ● *SAT 10-1 (*CLOSED JUL & AUG)

 CIRCULATION POLICY

-There are no limits on the numbers of materials that can be taken out by any given patron unless there are restrictions placed on a child by a parent at the time of registration, with the exception of new patrons and non-resident patrons as outlined in the non-resident policy.
+There are no limits on the number of materials that can be taken out by any given patron unless there are restrictions placed on a child by a parent at the time of registration, with the exception of new patrons and non-resident patrons as outlined in the non-resident policy.

 RETURNING MATERIALS